 HEALTH ORGANIZATIONS ARE calling for greater restrictions on tanning beds—and for good reason.
 The American Cancer Society, the American Academy of Pediatrics, and the American Academy of Dermatology all agree that tanning beds should be restricted or banned.

-“We already know that ultraviolet (UV) radiation from the sun, tanning beds, and sun lamps is dangerous,” says Katrina Lynch, MPAS, PA-C, dermatology physician assistant at Summit Healthcare Regional Medical Center.
+“We already know that ultraviolet (UV) radiation from the sun, tanning beds, and sun lamps is dangerous,” says Katrina Lynch, MPAS, PA-C, dermatology physician assistant at Summit Healthcare.
 “In fact, this radiation is proven to cause cancer.”

 EXPOSED TO RISK